-There is no shortage of quality food options in Rathgar with many restaurants, pubs and takeaway options.
+There is no shortage of quality food options in Rathgar village with many restaurants, pubs and takeaway options available.

 Bijou is an all-time favourite for locals who can enjoy local produce with options of a heated terrace and cocktail bar in its European restaurant.